 Cheryl currently teaches online yoga and meditation classes for veterans at the VA Medical Center in DC.

-*The yoga therapy components of my teaching are based on my study with Joseph Le Page's School of Integrative Yoga Therapy, recognized by the International Association of Yoga Therapists, as well as other trained yoga therapists, not derived from my status as a registered teacher with Yoga Alliance.
+*The yoga therapy components of my teaching are based on my study with Joseph Le Page's School of Integrative Yoga Therapy, recognized by the International Association of Yoga Therapists, and with Dr. Swami Gitananda's Yoga Step-by-Step program, as well as other trained yoga therapists.
 I completed the Memorial Sloan Kettering Yoga for Cancer program in September 2017.
 I have had extensive training beyond that of a 500-RYT to qualify me to work therapeutically to help people achieve holistic health, including my training in massage, Reiki and herbal & wild plant medicine.